5an0j/HON2200-Prosjekt-2-Gruppe-H/README.md

 # HON2200-Prosjekt-2-Gruppe-H

 This project provides code for doing keyword analysis of pdfs.
 Our purpose is to analyse AI-strategies, but the code is designed to be flexible and can be easily modified.
-Our findings and accompanying analysis is detailed in our report.
+Our findings and accompanying analysis is detailed in our report "Demokrati og risikovillighet i nasjonale KI-strategier: En tekstanalytisk sammenlikning på tvers av regimetyper".

 ## Structure